dineshreddyalla/githubwp/wp-content/plugins/astra-sites/readme.txt

 = WHY PEOPLE LOVE THE ASTRA THEME? =

-Over 1+ million users are empowering their websites with Astra!
+Over 700,000+ users are empowering their websites with Astra!
 From beginners to industry experts, everyone is loving Astra for its performance and ease of use.

 = HERE ARE A FEW REASONS WHY THEY LOVE ASTRA – =